ranjini-rao/Java-Jive-Junction/README.md

    * Created `CoffeeConsumption.html` and `appCoffeeConsumption.js` file to show dynamic world map and highlight the cities with coffee consumption data based on coffee orders.
    * Used open street maps & open cage api to get lat and lan of cities using zipcode and country.
 Also used leaflet, d3 and axios.min js libraries for visualization.
 * Pallavi Tripathi
-  * created flask apis to get coffee import, export, production and consumption data from the DB.
-Also, api to get country codes to be used in jVectorMap library.
+  * Created flask apis to get coffee import, export, production and consumption data from the DB.
+Also, created api to get country codes to be used in jVectorMap library.
-  * created `coffeetradeusagestats.js` and `coffeeTradeUsageStats.html` to interact with flask apis created above and show the visualization.
+  * Created `coffeetradeusagestats.js` and `coffeeTradeUsageStats.html` to interact with flask apis created above and show the visualization.
-  * edited `index.html` to include hyperlink for [Coffee Trade and Usage statistics](coffeeTradeUsageStats.html)
+  * Edited `index.html` to include hyperlink for [Coffee Trade and Usage statistics](coffeeTradeUsageStats.html)

 ## Project Architecture:
 <img width="473" alt="image" src="https://github.com/ranjini-rao/Java-Jive-Junction/assets/81578500/64f07f13-6013-4be4-a8ad-47d1fcfb4903">